gouvisPan/HypeCoach/README.md

-## About the Modeling and Architectural Design (Greater Detail in the appended doc -in Greek-)
+## About the Modeling and Architectural Design (Greater Detail on demand -I can provide my Thesis in Greek-)
 - Competitive analysis on the current market
 - System Requirments identification
 - Use Case Diagram creation